ibm-cloud-docs/hs-crypto/index.md

 To manage your keys, you need to initialize your service instance first.
 Two options are provided for initializing a service instance.
 You can use the {{site.data.keyword.IBM_notm}} {{site.data.keyword.hscrypto}} Management Utilities to initialize a service instance by using master key parts stored on smart cards.
 This provides the highest level of security.
 You can also use the {{site.data.keyword.cloud_notm}} Trusted Key Entry (TKE) command-line interface (CLI) plug-in to initialize your service instance.

 For detailed steps and best practices of using the Management Utilities, see [Setting up the Management Utilities](/docs/hs-crypto?topic=hs-crypto-prepare-management-utilities) and [Loading master keys with the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities).
+The [video of initializing {{site.data.keyword.hscrypto}} with smart cards](https://www.youtube.com/watch?v=VTkGd_mcwyI&feature=youtu.be){: external} also demonstrates the detailed procedure.

-For detailed steps and best practices using the TKE CLI plug-in, see [Initializing service instances with the {{site.data.keyword.cloud_notm}} TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm).
+For detailed steps and best practices of using the TKE CLI plug-in, see [Initializing service instances with the {{site.data.keyword.cloud_notm}} TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) and watch the [demonstration video of initializing {{site.data.keyword.hscrypto}} with {{site.data.keyword.cloud_notm}} TKE CLI](https://www.youtube.com/watch?v=df2q-QdJPgQ&feature=youtu.be){: external}.

 ## Step 3: Manage your data and keys
 {: #manage-data-key}

-### 1. Manage your keys through key management service
+### 1. Manage your encryption keys through key management service
 {: #manage-keys}

-From the {{site.data.keyword.hscrypto}} dashboard, you can create new [root keys](#x6946961){: term} or standard keys for cryptography, or you can import your existing keys.
+From the {{site.data.keyword.hscrypto}} dashboard, you can create new [root keys](#x6946961){: term} or standard keys for data encryption, or you can import your existing keys.
 For more information about root keys and standard keys, see [Key management service components and concepts](/docs/hs-crypto?topic=hs-crypto-understand-concepts#key-management-concepts).

 #### Creating new keys
 {: #create-keys}